dilip10590/Java_Vityarthi/README.md

+                                    SUPERCALCULATOR

-📌 Overview of the Project
+Overview of the Project:

     The SuperCalculator is a lightweight, menu-driven Java application designed to unify multiple mathematical operations into a single command-line utility.
 It enables users to perform diverse tasks such as scientific calculations, matrix operations, equation solving, statistical analysis, and number theory—all within one interactive program.

     The application offers a simple interactive console interface where users can select operations from a menu and execute multiple calculations without restarting the program.
 Its modular design ensures extensibility and reliability, making it suitable for academic, professional, and personal use.

-✨ Features
+Features:

     The SuperCalculator supports 8 distinct mathematical domains:

     Scientific Functions:

         Logarithmic, exponential, trigonometric, inverse trigonometric, and hyperbolic functions.

     Matrix Operations:

         Addition and multiplication of square matrices.

     Quadratic Solver:

         Finds real and complex roots of quadratic equations.

     Linear Solver (2×2):

         Solves systems of two linear equations using determinant-based methods.

     Statistics:

         Mean, median, and standard deviation for datasets.

     Power Calculations:

         Computes exponents efficiently.

     Prime Number Utilities:

         Checks primality and generates prime sequences.

     Factorial:

         Computes factorial values for integers.

-⚙️ Technical Specifications
+Technical Specifications:

     Language: Java (JDK)

     Primary Class: SuperCalculator

 Core Methods: